『ParentEd』のカバーアート

 --

 You can also support us by giving monthly.
 We appreciate your generous giving as every dollar helps to sustain our efforts in strengthening families.
-Do note that if you are based in Singapore, one-time gifts above SGD$50 or monthly donations above SGD$10 are eligible for 250% tax-deductible benefits.
+Please note that if you are based in Singapore, as a donor-supported charity with Institution of a Public Character status, all monthly and one-time donations of $50 and above, will qualify for 250% tax deduction.

 続きを読む 一部表示